 How to Use Coconut Oil for Acne Scars

 Simple.
 Just dab a little coconut oil on the scarred spot and massage gently to help your skin absorb the oil better.
 Do this as often as you can until your acne scars lighten and heal eventually.

-But I got to warn you about using coconut oil for removal of acne scars.
-One of the benefits of coconut oil on skin is its potent detox properties.
+But I got to warn you about using coconut oil on skin to remove acne scars.
+Coconut oil has potent detox properties.

 If your skin is still “dirty” underneath even though your acne seems to have healed, you might experience a breakout when coconut oil starts drawing toxins from beneath your skin.

 The chances of getting breakouts are particularly high when treating acne scars with virgin coconut oil.
 Virgin coconut oil has the strongest detox properties.
 (If nothing occurs on your skin, good for you.)

-However, if you were using virgin coconut oil in the first place, then you shouldn’t have to worry about getting breakouts while the scars are healing.
+However, if you were using virgin coconut oil to treat acne in the first place, then you shouldn’t have to worry about getting breakouts while the scars are healing.
 That’s because all toxins would have been drawn and cleared during that acne treatment with virgin coconut oil.

 Which means, it’s a one-stop solution that benefits both acne and acne scars.
 So, use virgin coconut oil the next time acne strikes your skin.

 Last but not least, good skin comes from the inside out.
-So, less meat, less refined food, more fruits, more vegetables, and your skin will shine with as little scars as possible.
+So, less meat, less refined food, more fruits, more vegetables, and your skin will glow with as little scars as possible.